paulmartin91/CardGame/README.md

 - ~~Create a table space for active cards~~ ✔
 - Players need positions that are visible
 - Dealer chip needs to move around players
-- Player cards need to be visible, but blind to other players
+- ~~Player cards need to be visible, but blind to other players~~ ✔
 - Play card function
 - Keep message board constant between lobby and game page
 - Actions need to be visible for all players